JordanSpencerWu/old-website/_posts/blog/2016/March/2016-03-04-learning-d3js.markdown

 This bar graph is missing some number representation!
 We can see that each `rect` has different height, but we don't know the value of the rect.
 That's where the `text` svg comes in, we can bind our data to the `text` svg like we did to our `rect`.
-We have to change some of our code, we need have a reference variable to the svg element.
-We do this by saving the selected element into a var variable.
+We have to change some of our code, we need a reference variable to the svg element.
+We do this by saving the selected element into a variable.

 {% highlight html %}
   <div class="example">